mesqueeb/vuex-easy-firestore/docs/query-data.md

 ### Fetching in 'doc' mode

 In 'doc' mode your `firestorePath` is the path to a single document.
-Therefor just calling `fetchAndAdd` will (1) retrieve the doc and (2) add it to your module.
+Therefor just calling `fetchAndAdd` will (1) retrieve the doc from Firestore and (2) add it to your Vuex module.

 ```js
 dispatch('myDocModule/fetchAndAdd')